 There are several things that tribal leaders can do to prepare for the Buy-Back Program.
 One important activity is to become familiar with the four land consolidation phases.
-Additional steps that your reservation might pursue are included below, with general steps listed first followed by phase-specific steps.
+Additional steps that your reservation might pursue are included below:

-Provide information to the Buy-Back Program about the tribe's land consolidation programs and current capacities, capabilities, readiness, and interest in the Program (DOI recognizes that some tribes have pursued land consolidation activities for many years).
+Provide information to the Buy-Back Program about the tribe’s land consolidation programs and current capacities, including any plans the tribe might have to utilize Program tools – such as appraisals and mapping – to direct its own resources to reduce fractionation and manage tribal land.
+(DOI recognizes that some tribes have pursued land consolidation activities for many years).

 Identify questions and issues that are frequently raised by owners and share them with the Buy-Back Program.

-Encourage landowners to update their address information by contacting the Trust Beneficiary Call Center at (888) 678-6836.
+Encourage landowners to update their address, date of birth, and contact information by contacting the Trust Beneficiary Call Center at (888) 678-6836.

 Attend general outreach meetings, webinars, or regional events (list of upcoming events is available for reference).